A dermatologist examining a mark on a patient's shoulder to determine if it is skin cancer

 The C-word often brings feelings of fear or panic to many people.
 And unlike many other cancers, the chances of developing skin cancer are high for many people.
 The good news is that skin cancer treatment has a huge success rate provided treatment begins early.

-Genetics certainly play a role in our risk of developing skin cancer.
+Genetics certainly plays a role in our risk of developing skin cancer.
 However, several other factors increase our risk.
 Ultimately, everyone must try to reduce their risk regardless of their predisposition.

 This article explains some of the risk factors for developing skin cancer.
 More importantly, it discusses the preventative steps you can take, such as visiting a dermatologist for an examination to reduce your risk!